Europe Regional 2021

 Center for International Private Enterprise (CIPE)

-Creating Enabling Environments for Constructive Capital in Europe Phase III
+Creating Enabling Environments for Constructive Capital in Europe – Phase III

 $1,459,948

-Public Summary: To enhance engagement of local stakeholders in the Europe region to promote good governance norms through anti-corruption compliance and corporate governance, to support local initiatives to address challenges posed by corrosive capital, to promote a better enabling environment for constructive capital, and to facilitate cross-regional learning and thought leadership.
-The Center will engage and connect partners in the region, in Eurasia, and around the world, through training programs, advocacy, and research to create the conditions for rule of law-driven constructive capital flows into the emerging markets of Europe.
+To enhance engagement of local stakeholders in the Europe region to promote good governance norms through anti-corruption compliance and corporate governance, to support local initiatives to address challenges posed by corrosive capital, to promote a better enabling environment for constructive capital, and to facilitate cross-regional learning and thought leadership.
+The Center will engage and connect partners in the region, in Eurasia, and around the world, though training programs, advocacy, and research to create the conditions for rule of law-driven constructive capital flows into the emerging markets of Europe.
 The Center will build upon the previous two project phases to continue fostering networks of business and civil society organizations committed to ethics, integrity, and good governance, working with domestic and international businesses to articulate and highlight the potential benefits of constructive capital and inclusive growth for the region.

 Center for International Private Enterprise (CIPE)

-Enhancing The Role of the Private Sector in Local Democracy – Phase II, Slovakia, Czechia, Hungary
+Enhancing the Role of the Private Sector in Local Democracy – Phase II, Slovakia, Czechia, Hungary

 $372,006